Toward claiming a detection of gravitational memory: Conclusion

 In this work, we have developed a principled theoretical framework for defining conservative gravitational memory models that can be used for observations with frequency-band-limited gravitational-wave detectors, with a particular focus on the future LISA mission.
 Our central goal has been to clarify what constitutes a physically meaningful and observationally relevant signature of gravitational memory in the absence of direct access to the defining memory offset, and thereby to provide the necessary conceptual and mathematical tools to support a future claim of detection.
 Such an observation would open a direct observational window onto the universal infrared structure of field theory, with direct links to questions in quantum gravity and physics beyond general relativity~\cite{Zosso:2024xgy,Weinberg_PhysRev.140.B516,Bondi:1962px,Sachs:1962wk,FrauendienerJ,Ashtekar:2014zsa,Compere:2019gft,DAmbrosio:2022clk,Mitman:2024uss,DeLuca:2024cjl,Strominger:2014pwa,Strominger:2017zoo,Goncharov:2023woe,Heisenberg:2023prj,Heisenberg:2024cjk,Heisenberg:2025tfh,Heisenberg:2025roe}.

 In the case of ordinary memory associated with unbound matter, including linear memory from massive particles and null memory from electromagnetic radiation, a direct association between radiation and the resulting memory exists in principle.
 This is \textit{a priori} not the case for nonlinear memory sourced by gravitational waves themselves.
 Concretely, the issue can be illustrated as follows.
 Consider the total radiation signal from a binary black hole merger, for instance the blue curve in Fig.~\ref{fig:WaveformTypes}, which induces a permanent shift in the proper distance between freely falling test masses.
 How can one claim the presence of this permanent offset in the response of a frequency-band-limited gravitational-wave detector?
-Since the detector is only sensitive to changes between the initial and a final value of the offset, it is necessary to define a time-dependent signal uniquely associated with this transition.
-Any viable definition of a memory rise that can be searched for in gravitational-wave data must, therefore, be distinguishable from purely oscillatory radiation while reproducing the correct asymptotic offset.
+Since the detector is only sensitive to the transition between the initial and final values of the offset, it is necessary to define a time-dependent signal associated with this transition.
+While, in principle, a likelihood-based comparison naturally accounts for the detector response, a meaningful interpretation of such an analysis requires a physically motivated model of the memory rise that is distinguishable from purely oscillatory radiation and whose statistical significance directly reflects the underlying memory offset.
+Any viable definition must therefore separate the contribution responsible for the final memory offset from the oscillatory waveform while reproducing the correct asymptotic behavior.

 The proposed solution is to introduce, as additional physical input, the knowledge of the characteristic frequencies of the emitted gravitational waves and to average the signal over these scales.
 Under the assumption that the evolution of these high frequencies is sufficiently slow, the gravitational memory rise can be identified with a smooth background change which is clearly distinct from the oscillatory signal.
 This procedure is supported by the theoretical understanding of gravitational memory as arising from the backreaction of accelerated, unbound energy-momentum.
 In the case of memory sourced by gravitational waves, the definition of their energy-momentum inherently requires an assumed separation of scales, reflecting the fundamental nonlocality of gravitational energy-momentum.
 This naturally induces a corresponding separation between memory and what is identified as gravitational waves.